-1. Percent of applicants who matriculated to in-state schools
+1. Percent of medical school applicants who matriculated to in-state schools

-Last cycle, 60.6 % of applicants matriculated to in-state schools.
+Last cycle, 60.7% of applicants matriculated to in-state schools while 76.7% of applications went to out-of-state schools.
 This data indicates that students should apply to the schools in the state in which they are considered residents.
 This link provides the percentages of students accepted in-state and out of state for each medical school.
 Looking at these numbers will help you decide whether it is worth applying to a school.

 Looking at the GPA averages will help you decide whether you should apply this cycle or complete postbaccalaureate coursework first to become a more competitive applicant.
 The average cumulative and science GPA’s are listed in the table below for applicants and matriculates:

-While these numbers can be disheartening, it’s important for you to keep in mind that the medical schools do not share the full range of scores that they accept—only self reported averages.
+While these numbers can be disheartening, it’s important for you to keep in mind that the medical schools do not share in the MSAR the full range of scores that they accept—only self-reported averages.
 If your MCAT score is higher than average, you can safely apply with a somewhat lower than average GPA—as long as you have exceptional activities and essays.
 The lower your numbers, the more important it is that these other areas of the application be strong.